autoSteve/ha-solcast-solar/README.md

 Any change to dampening factors will be applied to future forecasts (including the forecast for the current day).
 Forecast history will retain the dampening that was in effect at the time.

-Automated dampening (described below) will calculate overall "all sites" dampening factors.
-If per-site dampening is desired then it is possible to calculate that elsewhere with your own code and then set factors by using the `solcast_solar.set_dampening` action.
+Automated dampening (described below) will calculate overall "all rooftop sites" dampening factors.
+If per-rooftop site dampening is desired then it is possible to model that elsewhere with your own dampening solution and then set factors by using the `solcast_solar.set_dampening` action.
 See [Granular dampening](#granular-dampening) below.

 > [!NOTE]
 >